JUMO-GmbH-Co-KG/embedded-compositor/README.md

 ## DBus integration

 The compositor implements a couple of DBus interfaces to provide system/window manager services.
-They are exposed under the compositor service name `com.basyskom.embeddedcompositor`:
+They are exposed under the compositor service name `de.jumo.EmbeddedCompositor`:

-* /taskswitcher (com.embeddedcompositor.taskswitcher) - allows the task switcher to be opened or closed from e.g. a menu button.
+* /taskswitcher (de.EmbeddedCompositor.taskswitcher) - allows the task switcher to be opened or closed from e.g. a menu button.
 Provides List of currently active views (/taskswitcher/views) and allows currently active view to be queried and set (taskswitcher/currentView).
 Views are identified by a GUID and the list of surfaces includes process id and view label for convenience.
   * properties
     * currentView (type:string, access:readwrite)
     * views (type:a(ssu), access:read)
       * annotation name="org.qtproject.QtDBus.QtTypeName" value="QList&lt;TaskSwitcherEntry&gt;"
-* /globaloverlay (com.embeddedcompositor.globaloverlay) - displays a global overlay hiding all other UI elements for a boot or shutdown message.
+* /globaloverlay (de.EmbeddedCompositor.globaloverlay) - displays a global overlay hiding all other UI elements for a boot or shutdown message.
-* /screen (com.embeddedcompositor.screen) - control screen orientation via the orientation property. allowed values: "0", "90", "180", "270"
+* /screen (de.EmbeddedCompositor.screen) - control screen orientation via the orientation property. allowed values: "0", "90", "180", "270"

 Additionally, we implement a notification service under the standard name `org.freedesktop.Notifications`: